eliaspk/rocket-GA/README.md

   env.run()
 ```

-This project is also available on [repl.it](https://repl.it/@eliaspk/Pygame-Genetic-Algorithm#main.py) Be sure to expand the pygame window to an appropriate size.
-Also it does have some lag when run on replit, compared to my local machine which experiences no lag at all.
+This project is also available on [repl.it](https://replit.com/@eliaspk/rocket-GA), but I recommend running locally due to lag on replit.
+Be sure to expand the pygame window to an appropriate size when using replit.